1996–97 Hull City A.F.C. season

-During the 1996–97 English football season, Hull City A.F.C. competed in the Football League Third Division.
+The 1996–97 season was the 93rd season in the history of Hull City Association Football Club and their first season back in the fourth tier since 1982–83 following relegation.
+Despite this, they had technically last competed in the Third Division in 1991–92, before the introduction of the Premier League led to the renaming of the tiers beneath it.
+In addition to the domestic league, Hull would also participate in the FA Cup, the League Cup, and the League Trophy.

 Season summary

 A ten match unbeaten league run at the beginning of the 1996–97 season saw Hull remain in the top six until the beginning of October, but the side drifted towards a mid table placing by Christmas.
 The Tigers progressed through to the second round of the FA Cup following an extraordinary first round replay against Whitby Town.
 Duane Darby scored a double hat-trick in Hull's 8–4 victory.

 Their league form was less impressive, and Hull finished in 17th place – their lowest ever position.
 The campaign was played out amid growing unrest from the dwindling support.
 The abuse generated against Dolan and chairman Martin Fish led Christopher Needler – son of the former chairman – to sell his major shareholding.

 In July 1997, the Needler family's ownership of the club was at an end.
 David Lloyd, captain of the Great Britain Davis Cup tennis team and a multi-millionaire, was the new Hull City owner.
 He also acquired the Hull Rugby League club and ran the two in a joint operation.